giatruc1702/-Google-Data-Analytics-Case-Study-Bellabeat/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/a5f054cf-b05c-4cd9-802a-16f2112dcc0f"/>
 </p>

+Based on the query results and the pie chart, approximately 43% of users are inactive, 20% are moderately active.
+By Targeting these two groups with encouraging messages could help motivate them to become and remain more active.

 ### 2. Calories comsumption and Total Steps from users
 Based on the results from section 1, I would like to understand the factors contributing to user inactivity.
 To start, I will examine the relationship between TotalSteps and Calories.
 I retrieved the TotalSteps and Calories data, and included the User_Activity_Level from the dailyActivity dataset using SQL.